 'I love the interdisciplinary nature of Communication Disorders...'

-‘Spending long hours at the neurology department at Ghaem Hospital during my Master’s studies and observing different patterns of language loss and recovery in stroke patients made me increasingly interested in investigating the underlying mechanisms of language decline and the contributions of cognitive deficits to language difficulties,’ she says.
+‘Spending long hours at the neurology department at Ghaem Hospital during my Master’s studies and observing how brain lesions differentially affected stroke survivors made me increasingly interested in investigating the neural and cognitive correlates of of language processing, and the contributions of cognitive impairments to language difficulties,’ she says.

 Maryam realised that she needed further specialised study in her newfound interest and travelled down to New Zealand through a joint scholarship from the New Zealand Institute of Language, Brain and Behaviour and Canterbury Medical Research Foundation to study a PhD at UC.

-Maryam has found Communication Disorders a good postgraduate link to her Master of Arts in Linguistics.
+Maryam found Communication Disorders a good postgraduate link to her Master of Arts in Linguistics.

 ‘I love the interdisciplinary nature of Communication Disorders.
 Research in this area requires collaborations between different scholars including linguists, speech-language therapists, psychologists and neuroscientists.
 Moreover, the clinical aspect of this subject makes me more satisfied with my studies as I can see how my research findings can be applied to developing habilitation and rehabilitation techniques to improve people’s communicative skills and thus their social lives.

 ‘Last but not least, I enjoy the social aspect of my studies.
 A degree and research in Communication Disorders require contacts with different populations.’